Frequently asked questions

-A forest plantation consists of a forest from the cultivation of trees for commercial or conservation purposes.
-It is made up of introduced or foreign species, or native species.
+A forest plantation consists of a forest cultivated for commercial or conservation purposes.
+These forests may have exotic or native species.

-As specified by the World Wide Fund for Nature (WWF), "Native (or natural) forests are those that have not been significantly intervened by man; and planted forests (or forest plantations) are those that man has intervened with reforestation processes to the point of changing their structure and its operation.
-Commonly, this type of forest is quite symmetrical: it has exact distances between the trees and it handles a maximum of two species.
+As specifiedby the World Wide Fund for Nature (WWF), "native (or natural) forests are those that have not been significantly intervened by man; And planted forests (or forest plantations) are those that man has intervened with reforestation processes to the point of changing their structure and functioning.
+Commonly, this type of forest is quite symmetrical: it has the same distances between trees and holds a maximum of two species.

 An agroforestry plantation is defined as a system that combines timber tree species with agricultural crops.
-In the case of MLR Forestal, Teak (Tectona grandis) is planted in association with cocoa (Theobroma cacao), in which Teak, being a taller tree, provides shade and lowers the ambient temperature, according to the climatic requirements of cocoa. it has understory characteristics.
-The combination of species also promotes biodiversity in a plantation and provides many environmental services to the ecosystems of the area.
+In the case of MLR Forestal, teak (Tectona grandis) is planted in association with cocoa (Theobroma cacao), in which the teak being a tree of greater height, provides shade and lowers the ambient temperature, according to the climatic requirements of cocoa as it has understory characteristics.
+The combination of species also fosters biodiversity in a plantation and provides many environmental services to the ecosystems.

-Forestry and agroforestry companies are also known as reforestation companies because they are precisely established on degraded soils and not only provide tree cover that protects soils and water resources, but also maintain natural conservation areas.
+Forestry and agroforestry companies are also known as reforesters because they are precisely established on degraded soils and not only provide tree cover that protects soils, water resources, but also maintain natural conservation areas.

-MLR Forestal does not have any forest concession for the use of the natural forest, because that is not the economic activity of the company, therefore, it does not extract wood from the natural forests.
-MLR plans to harvest the wood it has planted on the farms it owns, which were bought from farmers and ranchers; These farms were generally converted into pastures for extensive cattle ranching, presenting degraded soils, mainly due to deforestation.
+MLR does not have any forestry concession for the use of natural forest, because that is not the economic activity of the company, therefore, it does not extract wood from natural forests.
+MLR plans to harvest the timber it has planted on farms it owns, which were purchased from farmers and ranchers; These farms were generally converted into pastures for extensive cattle ranching presenting degraded soils, mainly due to deforestation.

-Since 2013, MLR Forestal's forest plantations have been certified based on international criteria and indicators established by the Forest Stewardship Council (FSC).
+Since 2013, MLR Forestal forest plantations have been certified based on international criteria and indicators established by the Forest Stewardship Council (FSC).

-The cocoa plantations have been certified by the UTZ / Rainforest Alliance since 2017.
-This guarantees the environmental and social sustainability of the project, which demands quality in the methods of responsible production of the cultivation, safety of the collaborators and environmental protection in the cocoa products.
+The cocoa plantations have been certified by the Rainforest Alliance since 2017.
+This guarantees the environmental and social sustainability of the project, which requires quality in the responsible production methods of the crop, safety of the collaborators and environmental protection in the cocoa products.

-In our plantations we plant, manage and harvest teak, which is a tree that does not exist in the natural forests of Nicaragua.
+In our plantations we grow and harvest teak, which is a tree that does not exist in the natural forests of Nicaragua.

 Teak (Tectona grandis L.) is native to Southeast Asia, India, Cambodia, Laos and Vietnam, where it can reach heights of up to 40 meters.
-Due to its rapid growth and the characteristics of the wood, it has become a species of interest for forest plantations in tropical areas in Africa and Latin America, where trees grow faster than in their place of origin, which decreases harvest times and makes its use more interesting every day.
+Due to its rapid growth and the characteristics of the wood, it has become a species of interest for forest plantations in tropical areas in Africa and Latin America, where trees grow faster than in their place of origin, which reduces cutting shifts and makes their use more interesting every day.

 The entire process of harvesting and transportation is done in strict compliance with national laws and under the observance of the governing bodies and social control.

-MLR generates 500 quality jobs annually.
-These are equal opportunity jobs, without distinction of gender, ethnic origin, religion or political affiliation, MLR Forestal represents an opportunity for employment development in the North Caribbean Coast of Nicaragua, which is a remote and empoverished area of the country.
+MLR generates 650 quality jobs annually.
+These are positions without distinction of gender, ethnic origin, religion or political affiliation, being an opportunity for job development in the North Caribbean Coast.

-More than 80% of the workforce are young people from rural areas who have access to training and technical qualification in agroforestry and production technologies.
-Many of the technical processes are led by young people trained in the same company.
+More than 80% of the workforce are young people from rural areas with access to training and technical qualification in agroforestry and production technologies.
+Many of the technical processes are led by young people trained in the company.

-It has also recruited a considerable number of professionals who graduated from local universities, becoming one of the main employers in the region.
+It has also attracted a considerable number of professionals who graduate from local universities, becoming one of the main employers in the region.

-Teak wood is considered worldwide as a precious wood, highly valued for its high resistance, durability and stability in changing environments, versatile for countless uses, such as: exterior and interior carpentry, cladding of facades, boats, port infrastructures and bridges and more.
+Teak wood is considered worldwide as a precious wood, highly valued for its sturdiness, durability and stability in changing environments, versatile for countless uses, such as: exterior and interior carpentry, façade coatings, boats, port infrastructures and bridges, turnings, cooperages and more.

-MLR Forestal produces teak wood with the highest genetic quality and under strict, highly technical management protocols that guarantee quality wood.
+MLR produces teak wood with the highest genetic quality and under strict management protocols that guarantee quality wood.